Skip to main content

 94%

-• The story is shorter and less engaging than the previous game, lacking depth and character development.
+• The story is shorter and less engaging compared to the previous game, lacking depth and character development.

-• Repetitive gameplay can become tedious over time, especially with similar mission objectives.
+• Repetitive gameplay can become tedious over time, with similar mission objectives across stages.

 • story

 The story in "Fate/Extella Link" has received mixed reviews, with many players noting it as a significant downgrade from its predecessor, "Fate/Extella: The Umbral Star."
-While the gameplay has improved, the narrative is often described as simplistic, predictable, and lacking depth, with less character development and fewer engaging side stories.
-Overall, while some fans appreciate the character interactions and the lighthearted nature of the plot, many agree that the story feels rushed and serves primarily as a backdrop for the action rather than a compelling narrative experience.
+While the gameplay is praised for its improvements and engaging mechanics, the narrative is often described as short, simplistic, and lacking depth, with many characters feeling underdeveloped and the plot being predictable.
+Overall, while the game may entertain fans of the franchise, those seeking a rich and compelling story may find it disappointing.

 • “The story is much simpler and straightforward; if you've ever played one single event in Fate/GO, then you will be able to see where this story is going almost immediately.”